sphinx-doc/sphinx/doc/builders.rst

 :ref:`extensions <extensions>`.

-The builder's "name" must be given to the **-b** command-line option of :program:`sphinx-build.py` to select a builder.
+The builder's "name" must be given to the **-b** command-line option of :program:`sphinx-build` to select a builder.

 .. class:: StandaloneHTMLBuilder